 Spain is a technologically savvy country so it’s no surprise that mobile banking has taken off among its population.
 With around 8 out of 10 Spanish residents using smartphones, the country provides a sizeable mobile banking marketplace.
 Online bank N26 provides an overview to mobile banking in Spain.

 Mobile banking in Spain

-Although internet banking and e-commerce is slightly less popular in Spain than in many other EU countries, mobile banking has proved popular amongst those that do use digital services, particularly among younger age groups.
+Although internet banking and e-commerce is slightly less popular in Spain than in other EU countries, mobile banking has proved popular amongst those that do use digital services, particularly among younger age groups.
 A 2014 study by ING showed that Spain had the fourth-highest level of mobile banking use among internet users in Europe (after Turkey, the Netherlands, and Poland).

-Spanish banking providers have been quick to capitalise on this, with many of the big name banks offering mobile banking services.
+Spanish banking providers have been quick to capitalise on this; many of the big name banks offering mobile banking services.
 These coexist alongside newer digital-only providers who offer services tailored to expat banking needs.

 Providers of mobile banking in Spain include:

-Telecommunications providers such as Orange, Apple and Android who now offer mobile banking and payment options to smartphone and tablet users.
+- Telecommunications providers such as Orange now offer mobile banking and payment options to smartphone users.

 Features of mobile banking in Spain

-Mobile banking in Spain is available through banking apps that can be downloaded onto smartphones and tablets through services such as Google Play or the Apple App Store.
+Mobile banking in Spain is available through banking apps.
 Each Spanish mobile banking provider will have its own app with features targeting users such as expats and millennials.